Fractional currents and Young geometric integration: Introduction

 The exterior derivative operator for fractional charges is well-defined as the adjoint of the boundary operator.
 Specifically, $\diff \omega$ is the $\alpha$-fractional $(m+1)$-charge over $K$, given by

 for $T \in \bN_m(K)$.
 If $K$ is convex, this formula extends more generally to $\alpha$-fractional currents over $K$.

-A particular case of this formula is worthy of attention, as it results in a generalized Gauss-Green formula for Hölder vector fields over fractal boundaries.
-It extends the work of Harrison and Norton~\cite{HarrNort} (it should be however stressed that formula~\eqref{eq:stokesIntro} is purely definitional, contrary to the more constructive Gauss-Green formulas in~\cite{HarrNort, Guse}).
+A particular case of this formula deserves attention, as it results in a generalized Gauss-Green formula for Hölder vector fields over fractal boundaries.
+It extends the work of Harrison and Norton~\cite{HarrNort} (it should be however stressed that formula~\eqref{eq:stokesIntro} is purely definitional, contrary to the more constructive approach taken in~\cite{HarrNort, Guse}).
 Indeed, we can take for $U$ a bounded open set with finite $(1-\alpha)$-perimeter (meaning that $\ind_U \in W_c^{1-\alpha,1}(\R^d)$, or equivalently, $\llbracket U \rrbracket$ is $\alpha$-fractional).
 We shall prove that this condition is weaker than the $(d-1+\alpha)$-summability (see~\cite[\S{3}]{HarrNort} or Subsection~\ref{subsec:firstexample}) of $\partial U$ that is required in the Gauss-Green formula of Harrison-Norton.
 In this case, formula~\eqref{eq:stokesIntro} applies for $T = \llbracket U \rrbracket$ and $\omega$ that is associated to an $\alpha$-Hölder continuous $(d-1)$-form.